Fujikyu 8500 series

 The Fujikyu 8500 series (富士急行8500系, Fuji Kyūkō 8000-kei) is a DC electric multiple unit (EMU) train operated by the private railway operator Fuji Kyuko (Fujikyu) on Fujisan View Express (富士山ビュー特急, Fujisan Byū Tokkyū) limited-stop services on the Fujikyuko Line in Yamanashi Prefecture, Japan, since 23 April 2016.

 Design

-The three-car train was converted from the only former 371 series seven-car EMU operated by JR Central from 1991 until November 2014.
+The three-car train was converted from the former 371 series seven-car EMU operated by JR Central from 1991 until November 2014.
 The design of the rebuilt train was overseen by industrial designer Eiji Mitooka.

 Operations

 The 8500 series train operates on Fujisan View Express limited-stop services on the 26.6 km Fujikyuko Line in Yamanashi Prefecture, which runs between Ōtsuki and Kawaguchiko.

 Formation

 The sole three-car set is formed as shown below, with two motored cars and one non-powered trailer car, and car 1 at the Fujisan end.